PageRank on inhomogeneous random digraphs: Generalized PageRank

 The heuristic described above was first made rigorous in \cite{chenetal}, where it was shown that on graphs generated via the directed configuration model \cite{Chen_Olv_13}, the rank of a randomly chosen vertex converges in distribution, as the size of the graph grows to infinity, to a random variable

 where the $\{ \mathcal{R}_i\}$ are i.i.d.~copies of the attracting endogenous solution to \eqref{eq:SFPE}, and are independent of $(\mathcal{N}_0, \mathcal{Q}_0, \{ \mathcal{C}_i\}_{i \geq 1})$.
-The vector $(\mathcal{N}_0, \mathcal{Q}_0)$ may have a different distribution from that of $(\mathcal{N}, \mathcal{C})$ in \eqref{eq:SFPE} depending on how we choose the first vertex.
+The vector $(\mathcal{N}_0, \mathcal{Q}_0)$ may have a different distribution from that of $(\mathcal{N}, \mathcal{Q})$ in \eqref{eq:SFPE} depending on how we choose the first vertex (it has the same distribution as $(\mathcal{N}, \mathcal{Q})$ when the first vertex is chosen uniformly at random and the in-degree and out-degree are asymptotically independent, which is consistent with the approach we take here).
 That the solution $\mathcal{R}$ to \eqref{eq:SFPE} has a power-law distribution when $\mathcal{N}$ does has been the topic of a number of papers \cite{Volk_Litv_10, Jel_Olv_10, Jel_Olv_12, Jel_Olv_12_2}, and together with the results in \cite{chenetal} (see Theorems~6.4 and 6.6) provides the first proof of the power-law hypothesis on a complex network.
 We now show that a similar result also holds for the family of inhomogeneous random digraphs considered here.